 PDF

-In the last two(1)(2) releases of JPedal, we added some exciting new features to our PDF Inspector tool which can help you debug those...
+In the latest release of our PDF library JPedal, we added some new features to our PDF merging tool.
+These new settings allow for...

 Jacob Collins